 If you’re searching for that postcard-perfect Christmas holiday spot, Leavenworth, Washington should definitely be on your list.
 Located about two-and-a-half hours away from Seattle, it’s a Bavarian-themed town that goes all out for Christmas.

 You’ll truly feel like you’re inside a snow globe.
-They have a tree lighting ceremony every Saturday and Sunday in December at 4:30 pm.
+They have a tree-lighting ceremony that happens every year!
 The whole town is lit up and you can find plenty of holiday activities like a Christmas bazaar and carol singers to keep you entertained.
 The city even has a Nutcracker museum that offers nutcracker scavenger hunts to kids.

 © Kimberly Tate